astares/Pharo-Chrome/README.md

 ## Installation

-Unixy platforms (Linux & MacOS) require OSProcess or OSSubprocess to be installed prior to loading Pharo-Chrome.
+Unix platforms (Linux & MacOS) require OSProcess or OSSubprocess to be installed prior to loading Pharo-Chrome.
 To load OSSubprocess in 32 bit images:

 ```smalltalk
 Metacello new